QuantEcon/lecture-python-intro/lectures/equalizing_difference.md

 Our presentation is "incomplete" in the sense that it is based on  a single equation that would be part of set equilibrium conditions of a more fully articulated model.

-This ''equalizing difference'' equation  determines  a college, high-school wage ratio that equalizes present values of a high school educated  worker and a college educated worker.
+This ''equalizing difference'' equation  determines  a college-high-school wage ratio that equalizes present values of a high school educated  worker and a college educated worker.

 The idea  is that lifetime earnings somehow adjust to make a new high school worker indifferent between going to college and not going to college but instead going to work immmediately.